yulisun/SCASC/README.md

 #6-California is download from Dr. Luigi Tommaso Luppino's webpage (https://sites.google.com/view/luppino/data) and it was downsampled to 875*500 as shown in our paper.

+The graphCut algorithm is download from Professor Anton Osokin's webpage at https://github.com/aosokin/graphCutMex_BoykovKolmogorov.

+If you use these resources, please cite their relevant papers.
 ===================================================

 ## Citation